Koichi Domoto

 Koichi Domoto (堂本 光一, Dōmoto Kōichi) is a Japanese idol, singer, actor, singer-songwriter, composer, lyricist, television personality, voice actor.
-Along with Tsuyoshi Domoto (with whom he has no blood-relation), he is a member of the duo Domoto, who holds the Guinness World Records for having the most consecutive No.1 singles since debut and the most consecutive years with a Japanese No.1 single, and is one of the top 20 best-selling artists of all time in Japan.
+Along with Tsuyoshi Domoto (with whom he has no blood-relation), he is a member of the duo Domoto, who holds the Guinness World Records for having the most consecutive No.1 singles since debut and the most consecutive years with a Japanese No.1 single, and with whom is one of the top 25 best-selling artists of all time in Japan.

 Although Domoto also actively works as a television actor and host, he is most famous for his musical SHOCK series, which he participates as the lead actor and director at the same time.
 SHOCK series started at the Tokyo Imperial Theatre in 2000, making him the youngest Zachō (chairman and lead role) and the first idol to perform at Imperial Theatre.
-With more than 1800 performances, SHOCK series is now the most-performed musical and the second most-performed theatre with a single-lead in Japan.
-In 2018, he starred in the musical Knights’ Tale directed by John Caird as well.
+With over 2000 performances, SHOCK series is now the most-performed musical and the second most-performed theatre with a single-lead in Japan.
+In 2018, he starred in the musical Knights' Tale directed by John Caird as well.

+Domoto will be under agent contract in Starto starting in July 2026.

 Career

 Born in Ashiya, Hyōgo, Japan, Domoto joined the Japanese talent agency Johnny & Associates at the age of 12 after his sister sent in his application without his knowledge.
 Domoto and his bandmate Tsuyoshi Domoto first worked together as back-dancers for Hikaru Genji, who were holding a concert at Yokohama Arena, and has since then been partnered up for magazine photoshoots, music acts and drama projects.
 The duo eventually made their debut in 1997 with a double release of a single Garasu no Shōnen and an album A Album, both of which went on to sell over a million copies.

+After Domoto, the group, leaves Starto on July 21, 2026, when their agent contract ends, to pursue a career as a self managed group, Koichi is to remain under an individual agent contract in Starto for individual activities.